Cetrelia: Habitat and distribution

 Cetrelia lichens usually grow on bark, but sometimes they are found on rocks and bryophytes.
 They have been found at a wide altitudinal range, from 1000 to 4500 m.
 In general, the genus prefers somewhat moist, cool habitats, and is often found on tree trunks or bryophytes over shaded boulders.
 Cetrelia species found in Europe are largely epiphytic (growing on plants), usually encountered in old natural or seminatural forests on tree bark, and sometimes on mossy rocks.
 They are usually in areas of high humidity, such as swamp forests, or forests that are surrounded by a lake or river or on hillsides near lakes or streams.
 The observation that Cetrelia lichens are commonly found among bryophytes or on bark-growing bryophytes suggests that this association provides better moisture conditions for the lichens.
 Cetrelia usually prefers deciduous trees, although on rare occasions it is recorded growing on conifers.
 A study of several hundred collections of the genus from locations largely in the eastern European Alps revealed the trees most preferred as substrates: sycamore (34%), European beech (14%), alder (mostly grey alder, 13%), oak sp.
 (8%), willow sp.
 (6%), and European ash (6%).
 The substrate selectivity of Cetrelia is not always consistent through broad geographical regions such as Europe, because the range of the substrate determines whether it will be present in a certain area.

 Most Cetrelia species are found in eastern or southeastern Asia.
 None are found in Africa, Australia, New Zealand, or South America.
 Four species have been recorded from Europe: Cetrelia cetrarioides, C. chicitae, C. monachorum, and C. olivetorum.
 In a 2021 study of Cetrelia species in Hungary, the use of chemical analysis to determine the lichen secondary metabolites revealed that all four of those species are found in that country, double the number previously thought to be part of the Hungarian lichen flora.
 Ten species are found in India, nine species from northeast China, and four from South Korea.
 Five species are known from North America, while eight species have been recorded in the expansive geographic area formerly known as the Soviet Union.
 Of the five morphotypes, only cetrarioides is widely distributed in the world.
+A revision of 320 Italian specimens from 58 sites, using TLC and DNA data, confirmed the presence of all four sorediate European species in Italy.
+Cetrelia monachorum proved to be the most widespread, occurring from the Alps through the northern Apennines and reaching Sardinia, whereas C. cetrarioides was confined to the Alps.
+Cetrelia olivetorum and C. chicitae were both rare and had scattered occurrences in moist montane forests of the central-eastern Alps and northern Apennines.
 Cetrelia cetrarioides is found throughout the Northern Hemisphere, with a few records from the Southern Hemisphere.